The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Systematizing DP Auditing Research Based on their Operational Modes

 Typically, when auditing in the \texttt{Sample Canary} threat model, MI is run by computing the model's loss on the canary~\cite{jagielski2020auditing,nasr2021adversary,lu2022general,tramer2022debugging,zanella2023bayesian,nasr2023tight,pillutla2023unleashing,steinke2023privacy,annamalai2024what,feng2024privacy,annamalai2024nearly,mahloujifar2024auditing,yoon2024optimizing,annamalai2024s,nasr2025the} or by training shadow models similar the target model (in terms of model/training architecture and data distribution)~\cite{houssiau2022tapas,chida2024experimental,annamalai2024what,debenedetti2024privacy,ganev2025elusive}.
 In the \texttt{Gradient Canary} threat model, the adversary can also compute the dot product~\cite{nasr2023tight,steinke2023privacy,maddock2023canife,xiang2024preserving,annamalai2024what,steinke2023privacy,mahloujifar2024auditing,xiang2025privacy} or cosine similarity~\cite{matsumoto2024measuring,galen2024oneshot,cebere2025tighter} between the gradient canary and noisy model updates or explicitly compute the likelihood ratio function~\cite{annamalai2024shuffle}.

-\descr{Attribute Inference (AI).} Although MI is the most commonly used privacy attack for auditing DP-ML techniques, in specific circumstances, such as Label DP~\cite{ghazi2021deep} and synthetic data~\cite{annamalai2024what}, Attribute Inference (AI) has also been used~\cite{malek2021antipodes,houssiau2022tapas}.
+\descr{Attribute Inference (AI).} Although MI is the most common privacy attack for auditing DP-ML techniques, in specific circumstances, such as Label DP~\cite{ghazi2021deep} and synthetic data~\cite{annamalai2024what}, Attribute Inference (AI) has also been used~\cite{malek2021antipodes,houssiau2022tapas}.
 In AI, the adversary attempts to infer specific private attributes of a given record, given the record's public attributes.
 To perform auditing, Malek et al.~\cite{malek2021antipodes} infer the label associated with the canary sample in Label DP, while Houssiau et al.~\cite{houssiau2022tapas} infer sensitive attributes of a tabular canary given all other attributes for DP synthetic data.
 Overall, establishing a baseline attack success rate is typically more complicated for AI~\cite{houssiau2022tapas}.

 \descr{Reconstruction (Recon).} Drawing on the theoretical bounds by Hayes et al.~\cite{hayes2023bounding}, reconstruction attacks (Recon) can also be used to audit DP implementations~\cite{mahloujifar2024auditing}.
 Here, the adversary attempts to generate canaries from the data domain given only the output of the mechanism and the canary distribution.
-Although this can be difficult for arbitrary canary distributions,~\cite{mahloujifar2024auditing} shows that the problem is tractable when the canaries are uniformly sampled from discrete distributions each containing $k$ canaries.
+Although this can be difficult for arbitrary canary distributions, Mahloujifar et al.~\cite{mahloujifar2024auditing} show that the problem is tractable when the canaries are uniformly sampled from discrete distributions each containing $k$ canaries.